Getting digestive waste out of your body is just as important as the good stuff you put in!

 Sauna therapy does wonders for boosting your stress resilience by boosting Heat Shock Proteins.
-Interestingly enough, Zinc carnosine doesn't just help heal the stomach and intestinal lining, it is also a natural way to boost heat shock proteins - without the sweat of the sauna.
+Interestingly enough, Zinc carnosine doesn't just help heal the stomach and intestinal lining, it is also a natural way to boost heat shock proteins - on its own or in synergy with sauna therapy.

 I'm careful of any electrolyte mixes that contain sugar alcohols as sweeteners as these may disturb gut flora & weight balance - increasing risk of unnecessary bloating.